Ajedi32/metalsmith-metafiles/README.md

 files being put in your destination directory when you build the site.
 (Unless of course they're removed by some other plugin.)

+### `postfix`

+Type: `String`

+Default: `.metadata`

+The postfix added to filenames to indicate they are metadata files.
+This doesn't include the file extension, only the extra text before the extension.

+For example, setting this option to `.m` would allow you to use `*.m.json` files to store file metadata instead of `*.metadata.json` files.
+Values without a `.` in them are also allowed.
+For example, `meta` would result in `*meta.json` being used to store metadata.

 ## License

 MIT (See [LICENSE](./LICENSE) file)